 Water is the basic human right but unfortunately for the tribal communities residing along the Sahyadris, it is a distant dream.
-They not only cannot have more than one crop but even struggle to get enough water to drink during the months of January to June.
-Women spend hours doing the back breaking exercise of walking long distances through tough terrains fetching water.
-Not only is water one of the biggest impediment to livelihoods but the biggest obstacle for development.
+They hardly have enough water for one crop cultivation and even struggle to get enough water to drink during the months of January to June.
+Women spend hours doing the back-breaking exercise of walking long distances through tough terrains fetching water.
+Not only is water one of the biggest impediments to livelihoods but the biggest obstacle for development.
 Farmers have to migrate in search of work after paddy season is over due to lack to adequate water.
-After working in the tribal areas Raah Foundation realised that only water can break the vicious circle of poverty and underdevelopment.
-It was hence important to create water sources while also supporting the bridging of the gap between these water sources and the huts and homes of the tribal women.
+After working in the tribal area; Raah Foundation realized that only water can break the vicious circle of poverty and underdevelopment.
+Creating new water bodies and rejuvenating existing water sources and conservation is extremely important.

 Raah Foundation takes a cluster approach for watershed development program wherein the nearby tribal hamlets are taken together for water shed program.
 This has a cascading effect and improves the under-water table of the entire cluster creating sustainable water situation.

 32 check dams and counting, Raah foundation since 2014 has created an additional water capacity of over 20 million litres.
 Water projects has benefited over 10,000 tribals directly.
 The year-round water in the check dam has not only it improved the underwater table and filled up the wells but importantly makes adequate water available for bathing, cattle drinking and importantly agriculture.